 At the first session, you will be asked to fill out a confidential information form requesting some background history on yourself and why you are seeking counselling.
 Your counsellor will then invite you to share your concerns and issues and ask you what you are hoping to achieve through counselling/therapy.
 With this information, your counsellor will then be able to develop a plan to meet your personal needs and give you an estimate of how many sessions you may require.

-For individual sessions, please allow 50 minutes.
-Couples & family sessions are 60 minutes.
+For individual sessions, please allow 60 minutes.
+The first session for couples & families is always 75 minutes, after which you can choose the length of future sessions (ie 60/75/90 minutes).
 Extended sessions are available upon request and often highly valued by those seeking couples or family therapy or who are travelling distances to attend counselling.